False Positives in Thermography

 Steel looks like water

-When confronted with a condition such as in the example 3, professional thermographers will attempt to locate the wood framing in the ceiling / flooring example.
-Knowing where this framing is is crucial when ruling out framing hardware such as mending plates, hangers, straps and bolts.
+When confronted with a condition such as in example 3, professional thermographers will attempt to locate the wood framing in the ceiling/flooring example.
+Knowing where this framing is is crucial when ruling out framing hardware such as mending plates, hangers, straps, and bolts.
 Once these attaching hardware components are apparent, a thermographer can move forward in conducting a moisture intrusion investigation.